silppuri/birdwatcher-brain/README.md

 The data is used as is, meaning no noise reduction of other filtering is applied.
-Only some of the silent sections of the files are removed before cutting the pieces in to 3sec mono audio files.
+Only some of the silent sections of the files are removed before cutting the pieces into 3sec mono audio files.

 The splitting is applied with a sliding window of 1.5sec steps.
 This way more audio samples are generated from each audio file.

 The files are then written to a `TFRecord`-file.
-This way we minimize the amount of readable files and minimize the amount of IO operations.
+This way we minimize A number of readable files and minimize the amount of IO operations.

-After this the samples are ready for use.
+After this, the samples are ready for use.

 ### Feeding data to the network